sagarjoglekar/sagar-academic-website/content/authors/admin/_index.md

 <p>
 I have graduated with a Masters of Science (M.S.) degree from the University of California at Santa Barbara USA,  majoring in signals processing and networks, and a Bachelors of Engineering (B.Eng) from the University of Pune, India, majoring in Electronics engineering <p>

-<p>Currently, I work as a Machine Learning Scientist at the Expedia Group, where I develop ML algorithms that handle curation, ranking, and recommendation of user generated content (text, images, tags, ratings, etc).<p>
+<p>Currently, I work as a Machine Learning Scientist at Intercom, where I research and help build the next generation customer engagement software powered by the cutting edge AI tech.<p>